EATC’s coat of arms symbolises EATC’s worldwide operations within a multinational cooperation in the domain of military air transport in Europe.

 The core of the crest is the stylized white "bridge" with the lettering "EATC".
-The bridge expresses the creation of connections and the overcoming of gaps and distances.
-A bridge can be used to reach far shores quickly and safely which is the core business of military air transport.
-In conjunction with the letters "EATC" in the foreground of a world globe, this symbol expresses our claim to build air bridges to any location in the world and stands for the long lasting history of international cooperation in the domain of military air transport.
+The bridge expresses the creation of connections, overcoming gaps and distances.
+A bridge can be used to reach far shores quickly and safely.
+In conjunction with the letters "EATC" in the foreground of a world globe, this symbol expresses EATC’s claim to build air bridges to any location in the world and stands for the long lasting history of multinational cooperation in the domain of military air transport.

 The intended relinquishment of continental borders in the depiction of the globe opens the view beyond European borders, which turns the area of operations for the European air transport metaphorically into a worldwide scenario.